-The primacy of climate change as one of the major existential threats of our era calls us to respond to its dangers with urgency and purpose.
-The Core Pathway gives you the chance to rise to this challenge together with mentors and peers.
+Climate change and the interactions between humanity and technology pose two of the major existential threats of our era.
+The primacy of these challenges calls us to respond to their dangers and complexities with urgency and purpose.
+The Core Pathway gives you the chance to rise to these challenges together with mentors and peers.

-The complexity of climate change invites us to address its causes and consequences through concerted methods of inquiry.
-This rich collection of interdisciplinary offerings from Environmental Sciences, History, Humanities, Philosophy, and Theology will allow you to do just that.
+The complexity of both climate change and the intersection of humanity and technology invite us to address their causes and consequences through concerted methods of inquiry.
+This rich collection of interdisciplinary offerings from Environmental Sciences, History, Humanities, Philosophy, Cognitive Neuroscience, Writing, and Theology will allow you to do just that.